chuanqisun/htmaa-2025/src/posts/week-13/index.md

 keywords: ["application", "interface"]
 ---

-This week, I want to bring my walkie-talkie device closer to an interactive demo.
-I set out to create an app that simulates single-user multi-ai conversation.
-The main application is the invisble orchestration of state management of the simulation.
-The UI is mainly for device management and debugging purposes.
+This week, I set out to bring my walkie-talkie device closer to an interactive demo.
+The goal was to write an application that interfaces a user with the input and output devices I made throughout the semester: the Operator (ESP32 with probe and buttons) and the Switchboard (ESP32 with LEDs).
+The application would orchestrate state management while providing a web UI for device management and debugging.

-I felt jaded by the AI generated frontend code.
-They usually feature Tailwind, React, and styled in blue-purple gradients, rounded buttons, oversized typography, wasteful spacing, and distracting animations.
-So I decided to ditch all UI libraries and build my app as close to the web platform as possible.
+I grew tired of AI-generated frontend code with its Tailwind classes, React boilerplate, blue-purple gradients, oversized typography, and distracting animations.
+I decided to build as close to the web platform as possible: vanilla TypeScript, RxJS for reactive state, and lit-html for templating.

-## IP Fetching

-- Revived walkie-talkie code from week 9.
-Without any UI
-- Problem 1: IP discovery.
-  - Laptop has hard coded IP address for ESP32
+## Reviving the Foundation

+I started by reviving the walkie-talkie code from [week 9](../week-09/index.md#transcribing-audio-and-streaming-voice-from-computer-to-device).
+The immediate challenge was IP discovery.
+Both devices had hardcoded addresses that broke whenever the network changed.

+### Discovering ESP32 Address

-    - Solved by inspecting the `rinfo.address` of incoming UDP packets
+The laptop could discover the ESP32's IP by inspecting `rinfo.address` from incoming UDP packets:

 ```js
 import * as dgram from "dgram";